peteamiri/Tutorials/Cloud Computing/Azure/SharePoint/README.md

 ## Zero Trust Security Model

 The basis of the Zero Trust security Model is: "never trust, always verify".
-Zero Trust is a security model centered around the organizations should not automatically trust anything inside or outside its perimeters and instead must verify anything and everything trying to connect to its systems before granting access.
-This security model manages and grant access based on the continual verification of identities, devices and services.
+Zero Trust is a security model centered around the principle that the organizations should not automatically trust anything inside or outside its security perimeters and instead must verify anything and everything trying to connect to its systems before granting access.
+This security model manages and grants access based on the continual verification of identities, devices, and services.

-The followings are the basic principlas of the Model

-* Strong user identity authentication.
-This may include Multi-factor Autnatication (MFA).
-* User device management and validation.
-  * Least-privilege user rights as part of user access and authorization.
-* Services and Corporate resources identification and availability.

-Controls for implementation of Zero Trust Security Model;
+The followings are the basic controls for implementation of the Zero Trust Security Model;

 *	Users authorization;
-  * Strong Authantication mainly Mutil-factor Authantication
+  *	Strong Authentication mainly Mutil-factor Authentication
   *	Internal Vs. External
   *	Sharing Policies, what asset is shared with who
-* Devices
+*	Devices Management and validation of the devices that can access the data
-  * Device Mamagement, includiing mobile devices.
+  *	Device Management, including mobile devices.
-  * Fine grained conditional Access
+  *	Fine-grained conditional Access
   *	Session Time out.
-  * Automatic expiration of the external access.
+  *	Automatic expiration of external access to devices.
 *	Location
- * IP based Access control (White List access control)
+  *	IP based Access control (White-listing access control)
   *	Encryption Certification, both at rest and inflight encryption
-* Asset Protection
+*	Asset Or Document Protection
+  *	using least-privilege user rights as part of user access and authorization.
- * Document Sessitivity Lable
+  *	Document Sensitivity Lable
- * Auto Calssification
+  *	Auto Classification for Sensitivity Lable
- * Lable Analytics,
+  *	Lable Analytics, various analytical information regarding label distribution and utilization
-  * Auditing, who viewed the document.
-  * what service contains how many item classified with each label.
+  *	Auditing.

 #### For more information See